RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>27</sup> And hath given him authority to execute judgment also, because he is the Son of man.
 <sup>28</sup> Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice,
 <sup>29</sup> And shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation.
-<sup>30</sup> I can of mine own self do nothing : as I hear, I judge: and my judgment is just; because I seek not mine own will, but the will of the Father which hath sent me.
+<sup>30</sup> I can of mine own self do nothing: as I hear, I judge: and my judgment is just; because I seek not mine own will, but the will of the Father which hath sent me.
 <sup>31</sup> If I bear witness of myself, my witness is not true.
 <sup>32</sup> There is another that beareth witness of me; and I know that the witness which he witnesseth of me is true.
 <sup>33</sup> Ye sent unto John, and he bare witness unto the truth.
 <sup>34</sup> But I receive not testimony from man: but these things I say, that ye might be saved.
 <sup>35</sup> He was a burning and a shining light: and ye were willing for a season to rejoice in his light.
-<sup>36</sup> But I have greater witness than [that] of John: for the works which the Father hath given me to finish , the same works that I do, bear witness of me, that the Father hath sent me.
+<sup>36</sup> But I have greater witness than [that] of John: for the works which the Father hath given me to finish, the same works that I do, bear witness of me, that the Father hath sent me.
 <sup>37</sup> And the Father himself, which hath sent me, hath borne witness of me.
 Ye have neither heard his voice at any time, nor seen his shape.
 <sup>38</sup> And ye have not his word abiding in you: for whom he hath sent, him ye believe not.
 <sup>39</sup> Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me.